About on-premises provisioning

-The on-premises provisioning architecture consists of the following components: Okta, the Okta On-premises Provisioning Agent, a SCIM server or custom connectors, and on-premises applications.
-As shown in this illustration, all components except Okta are located behind a firewall.
+The on-premises provisioning architecture consists of the following components: Okta, the Okta Provisioning Agent, a SCIM server or custom connectors, and your on-premises applications.
+As shown in this illustration, all components except Okta are located inside your firewall:

-When a new user is provisioned from Okta to an on-premises application (MySQL database) using a SCIM server, this is the typical workflow:
+When a new user is provisioned from Okta to an on-premises application (for example, a MySQL database) using a SCIM server, this is the typical workflow:

-- An Okta admin creates an app instance in Okta to represent the MySQL on-prem app.
+- An Okta admin creates an instance of an app integration in Okta to represent your MySQL on-premises application.

-- The admin attempts to provision a new user by assigning an Okta user to the MySQL app on Okta.
+- The admin provisions a new user by assigning an Okta user to the MySQL app integration in Okta.
 Okta creates a provisioning event (create new user).
 Okta provisioning fails when an application user custom schema contains only array attributes.

-- The provisioning agent polls Okta and finds the provisioning event.
-The provisioning agent translates the provisioning event to a SCIM request: HTTP POST to the /Users endpoint of the SCIM server.
+- The Okta Provisioning Agent polls Okta and finds the provisioning event.
+The Okta Provisioning Agent translates the provisioning event to a SCIM request, making an HTTP POST request to the

-- The SCIM server responds to the provisioning agent with the SCIM response message as mandated by SCIM protocol.
+- The SCIM server responds to the Okta Provisioning Agent with the SCIM response message as mandated by SCIM protocol.

 For enterprises that on-board users using a Human Resource Management System (HRMS) like Workday, Okta provisions and deprovisions users into on-premises applications by using AD as a meeting point.
 You can configure Okta to manage accounts in your AD instance, and Okta will create and update users in AD based on the user accounts in Workday.
 This information can then be used by any on-premises application that uses AD as its user store.